 Hail damage inspections to roof and buildings.
 In many parts of the US, hailstorms are a way of life.
 For many homeowners it’s not a question of whether a hailstorm will hit, but when damaging hail will hit.
-Many areas in the U.S. receive hail six or more times a year and many homes are damaged every year.
+Many areas in the U.S. receive hail six or more times a year and many homes are effected every year.
 By definition, hail damage is any damage resulting from hailstones and hailstorms.
 Hailstones that are 0.75 inches or greater are large enough to cause substantial damage to homes, automobiles & property.
 For comparison, 0.75 inches is the diameter of a penny.
 We perform hail damage inspection for insurance careers.

 How to Identify Hail Damage

-You may think that just because you can’t see any signs of damage, or because your roof isn’t leaking, you don’t have damage.
+You may think that just because you can’t see any signs of deterioration, or because your roof isn’t leaking, you don’t have damage.
 Remember, hail damage can be particularly difficult to identify and many homeowners discover major roofing damage years down the road, after it’s too late to file a storm damage claim with their insurance company.
-If you have any reason to suspect hail damage after a storm, you should have a full property inspection hail damage done by a forensic engineer right away.
+If you have any reason to suspect hail effects after a storm, you should have a full property inspection hail damage done by a forensic engineer right away.